What Is Security Testing, and Why Is It Necessary?

 • Static Application security testing (SAST): SAST tools act as vigilant code inspectors.
 They meticulously scan source code for vulnerabilities and defects, ensuring a clean software blueprint.
 By comparing code against known bugs and established rules, SAST tools identify issues, giving administrators the power to add custom tests.

-• Dynamic Application security testing (DAST): In DAST, the software is tested during runtime, emulating real-world usage.
-These tools inject malicious data into the software, assessing its response to various inputs.
-Like a skilled hacker, DAST tools uncover vulnerabilities by probing the software externally.
+• Dynamic Application security testing (DAST): With DAST, the software is tested at runtime, mimicking real-world usage.
+These tools inject malicious data into the software and evaluate how it responds to it.
+A good hacker in mind, DAST tools reveal security threats by testing the software from outside.

-• Interactive Application security testing (IAST): IAST combines the strengths of both SAST and DAST.
+• Interactive Application security testing (IAST): IAST tries to bridge the best of SAST and DAST.
 It's like a comprehensive scan during development.
 By analyzing operations and performance, IAST tools identify vulnerabilities and track them.
 They're adaptable, fitting into coding, testing, and production phases.

 • Mobile Application security testing (MAST): With the rise of mobile apps, MAST tools enter the scene.
 They simulate attacks on mobile applications, scrutinizing both static and dynamic aspects.
 MAST tools go beyond software vulnerabilities, checking mobile-specific issues like data leakage and security threats.